V i n e y a r d s

 image_processing20190213-24-1y178lm

-Several are the hypothesis and interpretations of the name Valpolicella.
-But whether it comes from the greek “Policella” that is “land of many fruits” or from “policellae” land of the many wine cellars, it is anyhow a beautiful valley, rich of traditions where wine is the main protagonist of every table.
+There are several hypotheses and interpretations regarding the name Valpolicella.
+Whether it derives from the Greek “Policella,” meaning “land of many fruits,” or from “policellae,” referring to “land of many wine cellars,” it is nonetheless a beautiful valley, rich in traditions where wine is the main protagonist at every table.

 Soil